 There was a minor shift in the number of employees across the various occupational categories over the past couple of years.
-Over the past couple of years, there seems to be some minor movement of positions from clerical to the service and trade occupational areas.
-The chart below illustrates current employment across occupational categories.
+During this timeframe, there seems to be some minor movement of positions from clerical to the service and trade occupational areas.